-Our lead PDC therapeutic, iopofosine, is a small-molecule PDC designed to provide targeted delivery of iodine-131 directly to cancer cells while limiting exposure to healthy cells.
-We believe this profile differentiates iopofosine from many traditional on-market treatments and treatments in development.
-Iopofosine is currently being evaluated in the CLOVER-WaM Phase 2 pivotal study in patients with r/r WM, a Phase 2B study in r/r MM patients and the CLOVER-2 Phase 1 study for a variety of pediatric cancers.
+Our lead PDC therapeutic, iopofosine I 131, is currently being evaluated in the CLOVER-WaM Phase 2 pivotal study in patients with r/r WM, a Phase 2B study in r/r MM patients and the CLOVER-2 Phase 1 study for a variety of pediatric cancers.
 Adverse events across all studies have been largely restricted to fatigue (39)% and cytopenias, specifically, thrombocytopenia (75)%, anemia (61)%, neutropenia (54)%, leukopenia (56)%, and lymphopenia (34)%.
 Patients in our clinical trials have developed infections (<4%) and in at least one instance led to a fatality possibly attributed to iopofosine.

-The CLOVER-WaM pivotal Phase 2b study is enrolling WM patients that have received two previous lines of therapy including those that failed or had a suboptimal response to a BTKi therapy.
+The CLOVER-WaM pivotal Phase 2b study is enrolling WM patients that have received at least two previous lines of therapy including those that failed or had a suboptimal response to a BTKi therapy.
 The CLOVER-1 Phase 2 study met the primary efficacy endpoints from the Part A dose-finding portion, conducted in r/r B-cell malignancies, and is now enrolling an MM and CNSL expansion cohort (Phase 2b).
-The Phase 2b study will evaluate highly refractory MM patients including triple, quad and penta class refractory patients including post-BCMA immunotherapy patients and r/r CNSL patients.
+The Phase 2b study will evaluate highly refractory MM patients who are triple, quad and penta class refractory, including post-BCMA immunotherapy patients and r/r CNSL patients.
 The initial Investigational New Drug (IND) application was accepted by the FDA in March 2014 with multiple INDs submitted since that time.
 The Phase 1 study was designed to assess the compound's safety and tolerability in patients with r/r MM, and to determine maximum tolerated dose (MTD), and was initiated in April 2015.
 The study completed enrollment and the final clinical study report was filed in second half 2022.
 Initiated in March 2017, the primary goal of the Phase 2a study was to assess the compound's efficacy in a broad range of hematologic cancers.
+In February 2023, we announced that a CNSL patient treated as part of the Phase 2b study achieved a complete response, or full resolution of their tumor, as verified by imaging.
+We have expanded the CNSL cohort to further evaluate iopofosine I 131 in this indication.